kalmontee/backer/README.md

 ## bamazonManager.js

 The manager will have five options to choose from.
-They can view Products for Sale, View Low Inventory, Add to Inventory, Add New Product, or Exit.
+They can view Products for Sale, View Low Inventory, Add to Inventory, Add New Product, or Delete Products.

 ### Products for Sale: